innermost47/obsidian-neural-central/README.md

 - **FFmpeg validation**: every WAV received from a provider is validated (format, duration 1-60s, max size 50MB) before being sent to the client
 - **Immediate ban** if invalid WAV is returned
-- **Proof-of-work verification**: periodic mel fingerprint comparison ensures providers run a genuine model
+- **Proof-of-work verification**: periodic mel fingerprint comparison against an encrypted reference bank ensures providers run a genuine model
+- **Encrypted fingerprint bank**: reference fingerprints stored with a dedicated Fernet key (`SAMPLE_ENCRYPTION_KEY`) — independent of other keys, a leak of one does not compromise the others
 - **Per-provider API key**: auto-generated (`op_` + 48 random characters)
 - **Text LLM → fal.ai only**: never processed at providers to prevent prompt injection
 - **Public ownership records**: use `public_user_id` (UUID, never the internal ID), stored in DB